wysiecki/dotfiles/README.md

 dotfiles
 ========
-This is my two cents for PHP development with VIM.
+This are my two cents for PHP development with VIM.
 (Vim as PHP-IDE)

 With pretty neat code-autocomplete.
 Almost intelligent. :-)